balamurali001/smart-poultry-system/README.md

-# CNN Model for Chicken disease MRI Dataset
+# CNN Model for Poultry disease MRI Dataset

 This project implements a Convolutional Neural Network (CNN) for classifying excreta into various stages of Chicken Disease using the [Best Chicken disease Dataset](<kaggle url>).